Take some time away from relaxing at your overwater bungalow and enjoy some time swimming with sharks in Bora Bora.

 Sharks are the symbol of French Polynesia, and they have a privileged place and an important role in the culture, coral ecosystems, and tourism of the area.

 There are few places in the world where you have 100% chances to swim with sharks, with Bora Bora being one of them.
 If you are fascinated by their beauty and their scary reputation as bloodthirsty attackers, and you want to find out more about diving with sharks in this lovely destination, continue reading this article.

 Is Diving with Sharks in Bora Bora Safe?

 The last deadly shark attack in French Polynesia was recorded over 50 years ago, so it is fair to say that usually, the sharks in Bora Bora are not dangerous.
-The most common type of sharks you’ll meet during your exploration is Blacktip reef shark, which is far from being aggressive, and it easily allows you to get closer.
+The most common type of shark you’ll meet during your exploration is the Blacktip reef shark, which is far from being aggressive, and it easily allows you to get closer.

 While having a certain degree of fear when it comes to sharks is natural, considering they are wild animals, there are huge numbers of people swimming with sharks in the lagoon, daily.
 With the lack of negative interactions reported, it’s clear that attacks are extremely rare.

 To make sure you are safe, however, don’t feed them, don’t try to pet them, and avoid wearing shiny jewelry when in the water with them.